xiix0/scam/README.md

-You are standing on my toes.
+You will step on the night soil of many countries.